Rancho Bernardo High School

-Rancho Bernardo High School, or RBHS, is a public high school in the Poway Unified School District of San Diego County, California, United States.
-Rancho Bernardo High School was opened in 1991 as the district's third high school.
+Rancho Bernardo High School (RBHS) is a public high school in San Diego County, California.
+It is part of Poway Unified School District.
+The school was opened in 1991 as the district's third high school.

 Enrollment

 For the 2019-2020 school year, about 2,300 students attended Rancho Bernardo High School.
 When divided by class, 609 students were in 9th grade, 580 in 10th, 581 in 11th, and 582 in 12th.
 The student body is 46.6% White, 22.7% Asian, 16.3% Hispanic or Latino, 2.3% African American, 0.5% Native Hawaiian or Pacific Islander, and 0.1% Native American or Alaska Native.

 Controversies

 Broomstick incident

 In a 1997 incident, three baseball players pleaded guilty to sodomizing a new teammate with a broom handle in the locker room after a game.
 The school district paid $675,000 to settle the claim and the three players were sentenced to time in juvenile hall.
-The students stated there was a tradition of hazing in which older team members would threaten to rape incoming freshmen players, or would perform simulated rape.
+The students stated there was a tradition of hazing in which older team members would threaten to rape incoming freshmen players or would perform simulated rape.